 - 90. Cash and voucher interventions that focus on access to food, and on improving nutritional status and household food security, have been a priority for WFP since the Board approved the Strategic Plan.
 They are not programmes in themselves but, rather, transfer modalities that can be used in emergencies, protracted relief and recovery programmes and country programmes; they can also be an important element in national safety nets and can be transferred under Strategic Objective 5 activities. - 91.
 Cash and vouchers are suitable when food is available in markets but priced out of reach.
 The innovation is well suited to urban contexts, which may become an area of growing needs as more people move to cities.
-20 - 92.
-Depending on the design of the programme, cash and vouchers can have several benefits beyond their core function of improving access to food, including linking people to financial institutions, flexibility, supporting local markets, giving beneficiaries a choice in what to buy and helping to integrate displaced or minority populations into a community.
-Cash or voucher modalities are appropriate in a variety of settings.
-They were used in Burkina Faso and Pakistan during emergencies, in Kenya during the drought emergency and in a protracted relief and recovery operation, and in Zambia in a country programme. - 93.
-WFP has significantly scaled up cash and voucher interventions from a small number of programmes in a few country offices before 2008, implemented as required, to reaching 3 million beneficiaries in 2010 (Figure 13).
-This scaling-up is supported by flexible cash contributions, and enabled by adjustments to WFP's financial framework, which aims to provide greater flexibility for country offices by providing either a tonnage-based or a cash-based accounting system.
+23 - 92.
+Depending on the design of the programme, cash and vouchers can have several benefits beyond their core function of improving access to food, including linking people to

-20 The World Bank reports that "90 percent of urban growth is occurring in the developing world, adding an estimated 70 million new residents to urban areas each year."
+23 The World Bank reports that "90 percent of urban growth is occurring in the developing world, adding an estimated 70 million new residents to urban areas each year".
 See: World Bank.
 2009.
 Systems of Cities: Harnessing Urbanization for Growth and Poverty Alleviation.
-World Bank Urban and Local Government Strategy.
-Washington DC.
+Washington DC, World Bank Urban and Local Government Strategy.